skjiisa/WebDAV-Swift/README.md

 This currently has two functions: `listFiles` and `upload`.
 WebDAV functions require a path, account, and password.

-### DAV Account
+### Account

-`DAVAccount` is a protocol that contains a username and base URL for the WebDAV server.
+`WebDAVAccount` is a protocol that contains a username and base URL for the WebDAV server.
 These properties are optional for easier conformance, but they must not be optional when making a request, or the request will fail.

-Create a class or struct that conforms to `DAVAccount` that can be used in WebDAV calls, or use the provided `SimpleAccount` struct.
+Create a class or struct that conforms to `WebDAVAccount` that can be used in WebDAV calls, or use the provided `SimpleAccount` struct.
 Because the properties are optional, conformance can be added to CoreData entities.

-When instantiating a `DAVAccount`, the `baseURL` property should be the URL to access the WebDAV server.
+When instantiating a `WebDAVAccount`, the `baseURL` property should be the URL to access the WebDAV server.
 For Nextcloud, this should include `remote.php/dav/files/[username]/` (can be found under Settings in the bottom-left of any Files page).